ToonLunk/OAS-CAHPS-Auditor/docs/PACKAGING_README.md

 - `audit.exe` - The executable
 - `deploy.bat` - System-wide installation script
-- `INSTALL.txt` - Installation instructions
+- `Installation Instructions.txt` - Installation instructions

 This ZIP file is ready to share.
 Recipients run `deploy.bat` as administrator to install.